Fall foliage has peaked in the Washington region, and it’s magnificent

 The chilly temperatures linger into early next week, with highs mostly between 50 and 55, before moderating midweek.
 Winds may be a bit gusty on Saturday, topping 20 mph at times, but generally the leaf fall should be gradual.

 The lack of extreme weather over the next week or so should prolong prime leaf viewing.
-There are signs of colder, more turbulent weather by the week of Thanksgiving, when we should be nearing the end of the leaf season.
-Maybe by then we’ll also be looking out for our first chance of snow.
+There are signs of colder, more turbulent weather by the week of Thanksgiving when we should be nearing the end of the leaf season.
+Maybe by then we’ll also looking out for our first chance of snow.

 Fall foliage photos